Beat the Heat: Prepare Your Home for Rising Temperatures

 Unlike other types of weather damage, extreme heat does not cause sudden or dramatic harm to your home directly (though it can damage the outside of your home over time: paint can bubble and chip, siding can shrink and crack, roofing can warp, and foundations can shift).

-Instead, the immediate danger it to the people inside.
+Instead, the immediate danger is to the people inside.

 Feeling Hot, Hot, Hot